danieldavidmeltzer/spirit/README.md

 which you can then convert to bytes and send.
 2. constructors - given a protobuf item we want to create a representation for us to work with
-3. parsers - in the meaning of parsing a result which parse results.
+3. parsers - in the meaning of parsing a result which parse snapshots and create results.